 - Credit investors often do more “sensitizing” the downside: because many of the scenarios that are relevant for sponsors are upside-driven or involve new investments of capital, our traditional sponsor-oriented CDD mandates tend to emphasize value generation opportunities for these.
 Our credit investor documents wallow in key downside scenarios and ask what creates operational and financial resilience in the business.

-- Proactively essentializing leading performance metrics: a key outcome of “wallowing” in these downside scenarios is that sophisticated credit investors learn to probe on key performance metrics that will affect the business is downside scenarios – things like churn rates, lines of business with high operating leverage, gross margin concentration/elevate pricing in specific accounts become critical discussion topics with the goal of distilling leading indicators that can be tracked going forward.
+- Proactively essentializing leading performance metrics: a key outcome of “wallowing” in these downside scenarios is that sophisticated credit investors learn to probe on key performance metrics that will affect the business in downside scenarios – things like churn rates, lines of business with high operating leverage, gross margin concentration in specific accounts become critical discussion topics with the goal of distilling leading indicators that can be tracked going forward.
 There is power to distilling leading downside indicators that sponsors can benefit from as well – and by “getting in front” of the issues, sponsors impress prospective lenders by proactively attending to this need.

 Of course, downside scenarios can be overwhelming these days: COVID-19 has created massive uncertainty on both supply and demand issues for many companies.
 In this environment, choosing the right downside concern can be difficult.
 Start with the fundamentals – what drives demand and then explore behaviors that develop when that is threatened – regardless of prospective cause.
-Next move onto the company’s strengths and determine with no overstatement the prospect for the business to influence demand – and the ability of the business to identify and drive commercial activities in the resilient demand pockets.
+Next, move onto the company’s strengths and determine (with no overstatement) the prospect for the business to influence demand – and the ability of the business to identify and drive commercial activities in the resilient demand pockets.
 Whatever the scenario, a key lesson we’ve learned is the importance of careful delineation of what changes are more likely to be permanent vs. those that are only temporary.
-Our savviest clients don’t discuss a “return to norm” post-COVID, but rather a re-envisioning of what the business can look with the constraints relaxed.
-This of course does not always need to reflect a lesser future – for some, a “post-COVID” world with the right investments made now provide greater rewards, rather than diminished opportunities.
+Our savviest clients don’t discuss a “return to normal” post-COVID, but rather a re-envisioning of what the business can look like with the constraints relaxed.
+This of course does not always need to reflect a lesser future – for some, a “post-COVID” world with the right investments made now may provide greater rewards, rather than diminished opportunities.

 Copyright © GRAPH Strategy LLC